This is some text inside of a div block.

 What is a changemaker?

 What’s the first thing that comes to mind when you hear the word changemaker?
 A great leader like Nelson Mandela?
 A daring advocate like Greta Thunberg?
-Those “Think Different” ads from the 90s?
+Those “Think Different” ads from the '90s?

 Or maybe it’s something closer to home—a teacher who stood up for you or a colleague who made you think, “That’s the kind of person I want to be in this world.”

+Of course, there’s no wrong answer (if you said vending machines, take a lap).
 A changemaker is anyone who proactively works to improve the environment around them.
-Changemakers are the commanders, figureheads, muckrakers, movers, shakers, and agitators, but they are also—and more often than not—the people whose names we don’t know who are quietly working behind the scenes to make things happen.
+Changemakers are commanders, figureheads, social entrepreneurs, muckrakers, movers, shakers, and agitators, but they are also—and more often than not—the people whose names we don’t know, quietly working behind the scenes to make things happen.

 • Volunteers